ninjakaib/ninjakaib.github.io/README.md

 ```

 Would you like me to adjust any of these bullet points or would you like to move on to discussing your other positions?

+---

+Below are the revised resume sections for your ML Engineering Internship at XiFin and your Hardware Accelerator Capstone Project.
+They’re detailed, quantify your results, and emphasize your interdisciplinary skills—all in a single unified resume for Etched.

+---

+**Experience – Machine Learning Engineer Intern, XiFin, Inc. (June 2024 – Present)**

+- **Model Deployment & Infrastructure:**
+  - Deployed state-of-the-art LLMs for real-time inference on AWS SageMaker; built and maintained custom Docker inference containers, leveraging AWS services (Sagemaker, Lambda, S3, ECR) to ensure scalable, reliable deployment.
+  - Migrated legacy code into a proper version-controlled environment, streamlining development and improving reproducibility across the team.
+- **Tooling & Process Automation:**

+  - Developed internal CLI tools and web applications using Python, FastAPI, Gradio, Svelte, and TypeScript to automate common workflows, boosting team productivity and reducing manual intervention.
+  - Implemented CI/CD pipelines with GitHub Actions to enable automated testing and continuous integration, ensuring high code quality and rapid iteration on model deployment processes.

+- **Advanced ML Operations & Optimization:**
+  - Engineered an IDE-integrated code assistant (a private GitHub Copilot alternative) that provided context-aware code suggestions, inline editing with diff previews, and real-time autocomplete—supporting techniques like quantization and speculative decoding.
+  - Optimized data pipelines and resource utilization by leveraging multiprocessing, threading, and asynchronous operations (asyncio), which resulted in faster model inference and smoother service delivery.
+- **Technologies:** Python (transformers, PyTorch, pandas, numpy, langchain), AWS (Sagemaker, Lambda, S3, ECR), Docker, Git, SQL, and modern web stacks (Svelte, TypeScript/JavaScript).

+---

+**Projects – Machine Learning Hardware Accelerator Capstone (Sept.
+2024 – Present)**

+- **Innovative Accelerator Design & Simulation:**
+  - Independently designed and implemented a fully functional ML accelerator in Python using PyRTL—a framework that enables RTL-level hardware design and simulation in a Pythonic environment.
+  - Developed a custom, VLIW-style simulation framework with pipelined execution; built a rudimentary compiler that translates a single model architecture’s computational graph into an instruction sequence (including matrix tiling and topological sorting) for efficient simulation.
+- **L‑Mul Floating-Point Multiplier:**
+  - Created what is, to the best of my knowledge, the first ASIC-based implementation of the L‑Mul algorithm for approximating floating-point multiplication.
+  - Quantified simulation results using physical hardening flows with openROAD, achieving up to **88.9% reduction in area**, **99.6% reduction in power consumption**, and **80.7% reduction in delay** (relative to standard IEEE-754 multipliers) across various floating-point formats (FP8 to FP32).
+  - Ensured high computational accuracy—running a full MLP inference simulation with less than **0.1% accuracy loss** compared to expected results—thus validating the efficiency–precision trade-off.
+- **End-to-End Hardware-Software Co-Design:**
+  - Integrated all components (RTL design, custom VLIW instruction simulation, pipelined operations, and CI-driven automated testing) to build a top-level accelerator core that demonstrates both the practical viability of novel hardware optimizations and the ability to rapidly prototype cross-disciplinary ideas.
+  - Leveraged open-source EDA tools like OpenROAD not only for generating compelling performance estimates but also to guide design decisions based on realistic ASIC metrics.

+---

+These sections showcase your deep hands-on experience in both cutting-edge ML engineering and innovative hardware simulation—demonstrating your potential to contribute across software engineering, machine learning, and even hardware architecture teams at Etched.
+Let me know if you’d like any further refinements!

+%-------------------------
+% Experience Section
+%-------------------------
+\section{Experience}
+\resumeSubHeadingListStart
+\resumeSubheading
+{Machine Learning Engineer Intern}{June 2024 -- Present}
+{XiFin, Inc.}{San Diego, CA}
+\resumeItemListStart
+\resumeItem{Developed **IDE coding assistant** using open-source LLMs on AWS SageMaker, enabling context-aware code suggestions, inline editing, and real-time autocomplete.}
+\resumeItem{Built **automated insurance appeal letter system** with knowledge graphs and multimodal LLMs, cutting manual processing time.}
+\resumeItem{Optimized **insurance pricing pipeline** to achieve 90x throughput with multiprocessing and custom C backends.}
+\resumeItem{Redesigned pricing database to reduce data duplication by **75\%** through normalization and optimized parsing.}
+\resumeItem{Created a **no-code deployment tool** for easy model deployment on AWS using custom Docker containers.}
+\resumeItem{Enhanced chatbot with streaming vision, reducing incorrect answer rate from **50\% to 15\%**.}
+\resumeItem{Developed a new **RAG pipeline** for agentic retrieval and visual document understanding.}
+\resumeItem{Designed an **AI SQL generator** with context-guided outputs for complex, accurate query formulation.}
+\resumeItemListEnd
+\resumeSubHeadingListEnd

+%-------------------------
+% Projects Section
+%-------------------------
+\section{Projects}
+\resumeSubHeadingListStart
+\resumeProjectHeading
+{\textbf{Machine Learning Hardware Accelerator Capstone}}{Sept.
+2024 -- Present}
+\resumeItemListStart
+\resumeItem{Implemented the **first ASIC-based L-Mul algorithm** in simulation, achieving up to **88.9\% area**, **99.6\% power**, and **80.7\% delay** improvements versus IEEE-754 multipliers (FP8 to FP32) with <0.1\% accuracy loss.}
+\resumeItem{Designed a full **accelerator core in Python** using PyRTL with a custom VLIW-style simulation framework and pipelined execution for efficient resource utilization.}
+\resumeItem{Developed a rudimentary **compiler** that converts a model’s computational graph into an optimized instruction sequence via matrix tiling and topological sorting.}
+\resumeItem{Integrated RTL design, automated CI testing, and openROAD physical hardening to validate performance and guide design decisions.}
+\resumeItemListEnd
+\resumeSubHeadingListEnd